-Welcome to Year 6!
+Welcome to SPRING 1!

 In Year 6, we are becoming even more responsible and independent learners.
 We inspire and cultivate a mature approach to taking control of our own learning, becoming ready to face the risks and challenges in our futures, whilst embedding independence, resilience, teamwork and empathy.

 Please ensure that you are wearing your PE uniform with suitable sports trainers, have long hair tied up and earrings either removed or covered with a plaster – before you come to school!

 In preparation for the children being ‘High School Ready’ homework will be planned in the following way: